zizekuros/n8n-fly/README.md

 ```
 ## Notes

-- This setup uses a Fly.io machine with 512MB RAM and 1 shared CPU
-- Your n8n instance will be available at `${APP_NAME}.fly.dev` by default
-- For higher workloads, consider using PostgreSQL instead of SQLite
 - Backup your volume regularly as it contains all your workflows and data
-- **⚠️ Running this setup will incur Fly.io costs** - monitor your usage and consider pausing when not needed
+- **⚠️ Running this setup will incur Fly.io costs** - monitor your usage and consider pausing when not needed.
+This setup uses a Fly.io machine with 512MB RAM and 1 shared CPU

 ## Support